bwyatt/WinPDFMerge/Readme.md

 ##Technical Info##
 WinMergePDF is written in C#, utilizing WPF.

+##Credits##
+This project would not be possible without the wonderful [PDFSharp](http://pdfsharp.net), which does all the heavy lifting with the PDF files.

 ##Author##
 The author of WinMergePDF is [Ben Wyatt](http://benwyatt.com), an IT consultant and software developer based in Indianapolis.